-As with standard auto insurance, how much your premium will cost will depend on a variety of factors, some related to the car and some related to the driver.
-Some factors that will affect your car insurance cost are the age of the vehicle, the value of the vehicle, the age of the driver, the gender of the driver, the driver’s driving record, credit score and more.
+The cost of classic car insurance varies based on a number of factors, just as it does with standard auto insurance policies.
+Some factors that may affect your car insurance cost, depending on your state, are the age of the vehicle, the value of the vehicle, the age of the driver, the gender of the driver, the driver’s driving record, credit tier and more.

 Classic car insurance provides additional coverage for your vehicle, so the premiums are typically higher than standard auto insurance.
 These strategies may help you find more affordable classic car coverage:

 - Bundle your policies: You may earn a bundling discount for purchasing home, renters or auto coverage from the same company that insures your classic car.

 - Limit your mileage: Reduced mileage typically results in lower premiums.
 However, many classic car policies already have mileage caps.

 - Avoid tickets and accidents: Maintaining a clean driving record and avoiding filing claims may help keep your premium low over time.

 - Look for discounts: Insurance companies typically offer at least a few discounts for potential savings.
 These may include discounts for certain professional groups, safety features or even paperless billing.

 - Join a car club: Some carriers may offer discounts for members of certain car clubs.
 Speaking with an agent directly may help you understand what affiliate savings are available with specific carriers.